AyoubVD/database_advanvced/README.md

 <h1>Part 04: scraperToredis && redisTOmongo</h1>
 <h2>this time we will use a script to scrape the data into redis,
-  afterwards we will run a second script in which we use the data that we've scraped to put it into our mongodb/h2>
+  afterwards we will run a second script in which we use the data that we've scraped to put it into our mongodb </h2>

 <h1>Part 05: using Docker Hub</h1>
 https://hub.docker.com/repository/docker/ayoubvd/r0812065